 Anyone who comes to Jersey can live in:

 Private lodgings are where the person providing your accommodation lives in the same property.
-That person can have up to five lodgers, (including children of any age).
+That person can have up to 5 lodgers, including children of any age.

 Private lodgings are not the same as registered lodging accommodation (lodging houses).
-With private lodgings, there is no lease or contract between you and the person providing you with the accommodation.
+With private lodgings, there's no lease or contract between you and the person providing the accommodation.
 This is because, by law, the person providing the private lodgings to you must:

 The person providing the accommodation to you must not ask you to sign a lease or enter into any kind of legal contract.